JMO3E/Building-Data-Lake-AWS/README.md

 ## Description

 ### Objetive
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The project will move data from On Premise database to a Data Lake.
 The first step will be extracting the data from three different tables.
 Then create the connection to the S3 bucket to start loading the data.
-Finally, after a succesfuly storing the data, the goal of the project is achieve.
+Finally, after successful storage of the data, the project objective is achieved.

 ### Dataset
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The dataset used in this project is from a data that MYSQL database have.